-1 2 General preconditions for consideration of written quotations or bids A written quotation or bid MAY not be considered unless the provider who submitted the quotation or bid -3 15.
-4 5 (a) Has furnished that provider's -6 (i) Full name: Valid National Treasury's Central Supplier Database report.
-7 Has authorized the Municipality to obtain a tax clearance from the South African Revenue Services that the 8 (b) provider's tax matters are in order; and 9 10 11 Has indicated -(c) Whether he or she is in the service of the State, or has been in the service of the State in the previous 12 (i) 13 twelve months; 14 If the provider is not a natural person, whether any of its directors, managers, principal shareholders or (ii) 15 stakeholder is in the service of the State, or has been in the service of the State in the previous twelve 16 months; or Whether a spouse, child or parent of the provider or of a director, manager, shareholder or 17 (iii) 18 stakeholder referred to in subparagraph (ii) is in the service of the State, or as been in the service of 19 the State in the previous twelve months.
-20 21 This section must be read together with the approved circular on administrative requirements as approved by council.
+15. General preconditions for consideration of written quotations or bids

+A written quotation or bid MAY not be considered unless the provider who submitted the quotation or bid -

+- (a) Has furnished that provider's - Full name; - Valid National Treasury's Central Supplier Database report. - (b) Has authorized the Municipality to obtain a tax clearance from the South African Revenue Services that the provider's tax matters are in order; and - (c) Has indicated - - (i) Whether he or she is in the service of the State, or has been in the service of the State in the previous twelve months; - (ii) If the provider is not a natural person, whether any of its directors, managers, principal shareholders or stakeholder is in the service of the State, or has been in the service of the State in the previous twelve months; or - (iii) Whether a spouse, child or parent of the provider or of a director, manager, shareholder or stakeholders referred to in subparagraph (ii) is in the service of the State, or as been in the service of the State in the previous twelve months.

+This section must be read together with the approved circular on administrative requirements as approved by council.

-Lists of accredited prospective providers
+16. Lists of accredited prospective providers

-- 16. (1) The Accounting officer must - (a) Keep a list of accredited prospective providers of goods and services that must be used for the procurement requirements through written or verbal quotations and formal written price quotation; and - (b) At least twice a year through newspapers commonly circulating locally, the website and any other appropriate ways, invite prospective providers of goods or services to apply for evaluation and listing as accredited prospective providers; - (c) Database must be advertised for opening for at least two months and close to allow listing, checking and utilization of the listed providers before others can be added. - (d) Specify the listing criteria for accredited prospective providers; and - (e) Disallow the listing of any prospective provider whose name appears on the National Treasury's database as a person prohibited from doing business with the public sector. - (2) The list must be updated at least quarterly to include any additional prospective providers who might have bought and want to submit their forms after the quarterly update and any new commodities or types of services. - a.
-The list must be compiled per commodity and per type of service - b.
-A supplier that's not registered on SCD will not be considered.
+(1) The Accounting officer must -

+- (a) Keep a list of accredited prospective providers of goods and services that must be used for the procurement requirements through written or verbal quotations and formal written price quotation; and - (b) At least twice a year through newspapers commonly circulating locally, the website and any other appropriate ways, invite prospective providers of goods or services to apply for evaluation and listing as accredited prospective providers; - (c) Database must be advertised for opening for at least two months and close to allow listing, checking and utilization of the listed providers before others can be added. - (d) Specify the listing criteria for accredited prospective providers; and (e) Disallow the listing of any prospective provider whose name appears on the National Treasury's database as a person prohibited from doing business with the public sector. - (2) The list must be updated at least quarterly to include any additional prospective providers who might have bought and want to submit their forms after the quarterly update and any new commodities or types of services. - (a) The list must be compiled per commodity and per type of service - (b) A supplier that's not registered on SCD will not be considered.

-Petty Cash Purchases
+17. Petty Cash Purchases

-- 17. The conditions for the procurement of goods by means of petty cash purchases referred to in paragraph 13 (1) (a) of this policy are as follows - - (a) Employees are not authorized to approve their own petty cash transactions nor petty cash transactions be authorized by a subordinate staff member. - (b) Petty cash purchases are limited up to R2000.00 (VAT included) per transaction.
+The conditions for the procurement of goods by means of petty cash purchases referred to in paragraph 13 (1) (a) of this policy are as follows -

+(a) Employees are not authorized to approve their own petty cash transactions nor petty cash transactions be authorized by a subordinate staff member.

-- (c) The total amount of petty cash purchases for each manager is limited up to the maximum of R10 000.00 (VAT included) per month. - (d) The petty cash fund cannot be used to - (i) Purchase goods currently covered by term contracts; - (e) Receipts and appropriate documentation for each purchase must be submitted to finance: Income section.
+- (b) Petty cash purchases are limited up to R2000.00 (VAT included) per transaction. - (c) The total amount of petty cash purchases for each manager is limited up to the maximum of R10 000.00 (VAT included) per month. - (d) The petty cash fund cannot be used to - - (i) Purchase goods currently covered by term contracts;

+(e) Receipts and appropriate documentation for each purchase must be submitted to finance: Income section.

-Formal written price quotations
+18. Formal written price quotations